 Where should I eat?

 It’s no secret that Havana food is seriously bland.
 Be prepared to ask for salt… unless you want to pay extra and go to the bougie spots that are by reservation only.
 We did splurge and eat at Havana 61.
 I cannot recommend their food enough!
 The ceviché was legit and they served it with the coolest tiny bread loafs!
-My friend order the seafood platter and it was a glorious plate of fish, lobster and shrimp and it was delish!
+My friend ordered the seafood platter and it was a glorious plate of fish, lobster and shrimp and it was delish!
 I barely eat pork but I ordered the chunks and they were amazing with plantains.

 TRAVEL TIP #6 : Put some hot sauce in your bag… and some salt and pepper while you are at it.
 And do not order seafood if you are not close to the sea.
 Not unless you want to spend your night with food poisoning like I did.